mrbeezwax/AnimalAppetite/README.md

 ### Features
 - Indicate when animals are ready for breeding
-- Change number of food required for breeding
+- Set number of food required for breeding
-- Change glow color
+- Set glow color

 ### Future Features
 - Change type of food required for breeding